whoismtrx/42_push_swap/README.md

     push top B to A
   while lastIndex == top A index - 1
     reverse rotate the stack A
-    lastIndex = bottom A index
 ```

-`this is how we get back the elements from the stack B to the stack A in the right position.
+`this is how we get back the elements from the stack B to the stack A in the right position.`
-`

 ![](https://github.com/whoismtrx/42_push_swap/blob/main/gifs/step7.gif)